 Make-up exams

 Students who do not take an exam will receive a grade of 0.
-There will be a make-up for a missed exam.
 Excused absences must be consistent with university policies in the undergraduate catalog (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx) and require appropriate documentation.